LaniseA/laniseallen.github.io/skills/index.md

 <!--Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the follow up to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes) --- by designer slash illustrator [Michael Rose](http://mademistakes.com).-->

 <hr/>

-**Technical**
+**Product Management**
+  * Experience with leading a team of developers and architects in implenting AWS solutions
+  * Developing and maintaining product backlog and features on Jira **Technical**
   * AWS Services :
      * AWS EC2